ricalmang/mechaSVG/README.md

 ### .xlsx files

-Data for .xlsx imports should be writen starting at to left and top right cells (i.e. A1 cell).
+Data for .xlsx imports should be writen starting at the top left cell (i.e. A1 cell).
 Every sheet will be consecutively atributed to a reaction path tab on mechaSVG.

  |       .xlsx              |  mechaSVG |
 | :-------------------------: | :-------------------------:|